3 Filipino policemen convicted of murder in brutal drug war

-MANILA, Philippines (AP) — A Philippine court has found three police officers guilty of killing a student they alleged was a drug dealer, in the first known such conviction under the president’s crackdown on drugs.
+MANILA, Philippines (AP) — A Philippine court found three police officers guilty on Thursday of killing a student they alleged was a drug dealer, in the first known such conviction under the president’s deadly crackdown on drugs.

 Regional Trial Court Presiding Judge Rodolfo Azucena Jr. ruled the officers murdered Kian Loyd delos Santos during raid in a slum in the Manila metropolis last year.
 It rejected the policemen’s claim that the 17-year-old fired back while resisting arrest.

 The court sentenced the officers to up to 40 years in prison without parole, although they can appeal.
+Aside from the prison term, the policemen, who appeared in court in handcuffs and in yellow detainee shirts, were ordered to pay damages to Santos’s impoverished family.

-Azucena says: “A shoot first, think later attitude can never be countenanced in a civilized society.”
+Duterte’s crackdown, which has left thousands of suspects dead reportedly in clashes with the police, has alarmed Western governments and U.N. rights experts and horrified human rights watchdogs.
+The volatile president has stressed he does not condone extrajudicial killings, although he has repeatedly threatened drug suspects with death and has assured police he would back them up in ways that human rights watchdogs say have encouraged law enforcers to act with impunity.

 Most Read Nation & World Stories